QryptInc/QryptInc.github.io/content/openssh/_index.md

 First, visit the [Qrypt portal](https://portal.qrypt.com), make a free account, and generate a keygen token.
 Then, download our Docker Compose file [here](/docker-compose.yaml), and paste your token at the location labeled ***\<PASTE-TOKEN-HERE>***

-### Start the Demo Cluster
 In your terminal, run `docker-compose up --build` to build both the sshd server and the ssh/sftp client.
 The terminal will run the sshd-server and print its debug outputs.
 To terminate the cluster, press Ctrl+C.

-In a new terminal, run `docker exec -it ssh-client bash` to open an interactive terminal in the ssh-client machine, which is equipped with both ssh and sftp.
+When you're finished with the demo, if you'd like to remove the cluster, run `docker-compose-down` and all associated Docker containers and networks will be deleted.

 ### SSH Demo

-Assuming you are now in the ***ssh-client*** container:
+In a new terminal, run `docker exec -it ssh-client bash` to open an interactive terminal in the ***ssh-client*** container, which is equipped with both ssh and sftp.
+In this container:

 ```bash
 export TOKEN=<PASTE-TOKEN-HERE> # Paste your token into the environment